 Figure 5 summarizes the main results using equation (8).
 To recap, the structure of the underlying data is a daily panel dataset of pollution or pollen monitors.
-On the horizontal axis, we order coefficients so that negative event days are coefficients of the lead terms of Log NDVI ${it}^{U}$ , positive event days are coefficients of the lag terms, and event day zero represents the day-of term - hence the axis title "Days since shock."
+On the horizontal axis, we order coefficients so that negative event days are coefficients of the lead terms of Log NDVI ${it}^{U}$, positive event days are coefficients of the lag terms, and event day zero represents the day-of term - hence the axis title "Days since shock."
 We plot the coefficient estimates of $\{\beta_k^U\}$ and the associated 95% confidence intervals.
 On the same chart, we overlay the placebo test where we run the exact same regression, but using downwind NDVI as the right-hand-side variables instead.

-Panel (a) shows results for fine particulate matter (PM2.5), which shows a decline of pollution of about 0.5 log units for two days upon a log increase in the upwind NDVI shock.
+Panel (a) shows results for fine particulate matter (PM{2.5}), which shows a decline of pollution of about 0.5 log units for two days upon a log increase in the upwind NDVI shock.
 Panel (b) shows results for pollen counts, showing an increase of about 1 log unit per log increase in upwind NDVI.
 The pollen effect shows no lagged effect, concentrating on the day of the shock.
-For both the pollution and the pollen outcome, we find no effects for the placebo, downwind NDVI shocks.